kennethlooney/scripts/README.md

 # Some Usefull Automated Scripts
 After downloading or cloning this repository.
-You will need to add it to your system's PATH variable.
+You will no longer need to add the toolchain to your system's PATH since */usr/local/bin* is already added.

 ## Scripts